-- Completion of 75 semester hours (see individual degree requirements) with a minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
+- Completion of 75 semester hours (60 semester hours for degrees in College of Christian Faith see individual degree requirements) with a minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
 The 3.0 GPA criteria must be maintained to continue in the program. - The Statement of Commitment must be approved and signed by both the undergraduate advisor and the Master's program director.
-At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master's program director. - At the completion of 90 semester hours (to include 12 institutional hours with a 3.0 GPA) students must apply for admission to the Master's program.
+At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master's program director. - At the completion of 90 semester hours (80 semester hours for degrees in College of Christian Faith to include 12 institutional hours with a 3.0 GPA) students must apply for admission to the Master's program.
 Students pursuing the B.B.A.
-Accounting/MBA Accounting must apply at the completion of 96 hours. - Upon acceptance into the Master's program, students may take 5000 or 6000 level courses as prescribed by their degree plan.
+Accounting/M.B.A.
+Accounting must apply at the completion of 96 hours. - Upon acceptance into the Master's program, students may take 5000 or 6000 level courses as prescribed by their degree plan.